Information-theoretic interpretation of quantum formalism: General systems

-\end{proposition} \emph{Proof.} Proceed to the transformations $\mathbf{e}=\rho-\mathds{1}_d/d$, $q_{\gamma_i}= \tr(\mathsf{Q}_{\gamma_i})$, $\mathsf{E}_{\gamma_i} = ({1}/{q_{\gamma_i}}) \mathsf{Q}_{\gamma_i}\in\mathbf{D}$ and $\mathbf{e}_{\gamma_i}=\mathsf{E}_{\gamma_i}-({1}/{d_{\gamma_i}})\mathds{1}_d\in\mathcal{E}$, where $i\in\llbracket 1,2\rrbracket$ and $\gamma_i\in\Gamma_i$.
+\end{proposition} \emph{Proof.} Proceed to the transformations $\mathbf{e}=\rho-\mathds{1}_d/d$, $q_{\gamma_i}= \tr(\mathsf{Q}_{\gamma_i})$, $\mathsf{E}_{\gamma_i} = ({1}/{q_{\gamma_i}}) \mathsf{Q}_{\gamma_i}\in\mathrm{D}(\mathcal{H})$ and $\mathbf{e}_{\gamma_i}=\mathsf{E}_{\gamma_i}-({1}/{d_{\gamma_i}})\mathds{1}_d\in\mathcal{E}$, where $i\in\llbracket 1,2\rrbracket$ and $\gamma_i\in\Gamma_i$.
 Let $\mathcal{E}_i =Span_{\gamma_i\in\Gamma_i} (\mathbf{e}_{\gamma_i})$.
 The space $\mathcal{E}$ splits into three mutually orthogonal subspaces, $\mathcal{E}=\mathcal{E}_1\oplus\mathcal{E}_2\oplus\mathcal{E}_0$.
 As a result, we have a unique decomposition $\mathbf{e} = \mathbf{e}_1+\mathbf{e}_2+\mathbf{e}_0$.
 Define $\rho_i =\mathbf{e}_i +\mathds{1}_d/d$.
 Then, still for $i\in\llbracket 1,2\rrbracket$ and $\forall \gamma_i\in\Gamma_i $ we obtain successively by a straightforward computation

 so that $\prob(\gamma_i)=\tr(\rho\mathsf{Q}_{\gamma_i})$ depends only on $\rho_i$.
-Therefore, the two information gains $\mathbb{I}_1=\mathbb{I}(\rho||\Gamma_1)$ and $\mathbb{I}_2=\mathbb{I}(\rho||\Gamma_2)$ are independent and the total information extracted by the two POVMs is the sum of the two information gains.
-This sum is trivially bounded by the capacity $N$ of the register, and even by the actual information stored in the register $N-S(\rho)$, i.e., $\mathbb{I}_1+\mathbb{I}_2\le N-S(\rho)\le N$.
-In terms of entropy, $\mathbb{H}(\Gamma_i)= N-\mathbb{I}_i$, we obtain Eq. (\ref{POVMinequality2}). $\Box$ \paragraph{} The POVM inequality, Eq. (\ref{POVMinequality2}), is not conventional but the concept of \enquote{unbiased POVM} was previously defined by Kalev and Gour~\cite{kalev}.
+Therefore, the two information gains $\mathbb{I}_1=\mathbb{I}(\rho\Vert\Gamma_1)$ and $\mathbb{I}_2=\mathbb{I}(\rho\Vert\Gamma_2)$ are independent and the total information extracted by the two POVMs is the sum of the two information gains.
+This sum is trivially bounded by the storage capacity $N$ of the register, and even by the actual information stored in the register $N-S(\rho)$, i.e., $\mathbb{I}_1+\mathbb{I}_2\le N-S(\rho)\le N$.
+In terms of entropy, $\mathbb{H}(\Gamma_i)= N-\mathbb{I}_i$, we obtain Eq. (\ref{POVMinequality2}). $\Box$ \paragraph{} To our knowledge, the POVM inequality, Eq. (\ref{POVMinequality2}), is new but the concept of \enquote{unbiased POVM} was previously defined by Kalev and Gour~\cite{kalev}.
 In standard quantum information, the inequality is rather expressed for von Neumann measurements.
 Independent POVMs are then particularized by independent von Neumann measurements in the so called \enquote{mutually unbiased bases}.